makacom/makaco/about_us.md

 <img src="images/karen.png" align="right">

-I have a bachelor degree in Biology from Brazil at [Unila](https://portal.unila.edu.br/), where I researched the interaction of two bacteria ( _Gluconacetobacter diazotrophicus_ and _Azospirillum brasiliensis_) and a fungi with the Mate plant ( _Ilex paraguariensis_) under the direction of [Cristian A. Rojas](https://www.researchgate.net/profile/Cristian_Rojas6) and [Cleto Peres](https://www.researchgate.net/profile/Cleto_Peres).
+I have a bachelor degree in Biology from Brazil at [Unila](https://portal.unila.edu.br/).
+There I researched the interaction of two bacteria, _Gluconacetobacter diazotrophicus_ and _Azospirillum brasiliensis_, and a fungi, _Trichoderma harzianum_, with the Mate plant, _Ilex paraguariensis_, under the direction of [Cristian A. Rojas](https://www.researchgate.net/profile/Cristian_Rojas6) and [Cleto Peres](https://www.researchgate.net/profile/Cleto_Peres).

 I am currently doing my PhD in Quebec with [Hugo Germain](http://www.germainhugo.com/) and [Isabel Desgagne-Penix](https://oraprdnt.uqtr.uquebec.ca/pls/public/gscw031?owa_no_site=3466) at [UQTR](http:/uqtr.ca) on **_Transcriptomics and metabolomics of Arabidopsis in response to fungal virulence proteins_**.
 Although my PhD program is in Cellular and molecular biology, I did all the analyses of my transcriptomic data and currently on my metabolomic data and I have collaborated in other projects throughout my PhD doing _de novo_ transcriptome assembly, annotation and differential exon usage.